jaywhj/mkdocs-materialx/docs/plugins/search.md

 It's generally recommended to use the plugin, as interactive search functionality is a vital part of every good documentation.
-Additionally, the plugin integrates perfectly with several of the other [built-in plugins] that Material for MkDocs
+Additionally, the plugin integrates perfectly with several of the other [built-in plugins] that MaterialX for MkDocs
 offers:

 <div class="grid cards" markdown>